38 Types of Spiders in Maryland

 10. Tan Jumping Spider

-The Tan Jumping Spider is native to the United States and can often be found in wooded or shrubby areas.
-The coloration is typically tan and can jump up to eight inches from a standing position.
+The Tan Jumping Spider is native to the United States and is often found in wooded or shrubby areas.
+The coloration is typically tan, and can jump up to eight inches from a standing position.
 They hunt their prey on the ground and prefer hunting at night.

 Their diet consists mainly of ants and other small insects, but they will also eat other spiders if they catch them first.